Did you know that only around 8% of people actually achieve their resolutions each year?

 This is why setting yearly goals for yourself is so important.
 You are much more likely to stay motivated and reach your goals when you actually set them.

-So, let’s make 2016 a great year.
+So, let’s make this a great year.
 Let’s work on paying off debt, saving more money, earning a higher income, living a better life, traveling more, or whatever goal you want to reach.

-Below are different ways to help you reach your yearly goals so that you can make 2016 the best year of your life.
-Plus, I’ve included my goals for 2016 below as well.
+Below are different ways to help you reach your yearly goals so that you can make this the best year of your life.
+Plus, I’ve included my goals below as well.